 Always be careful when you drive.
-Frequently, roads in the Czech Rep are designed badly, over-crowded and narrow.
+Frequently, roads in the Czech Rep are misdesigned, over-crowded and narrow.
 Drivers are usually aggressive and will generally try and overtake, regardless of the road conditions or the state of the oncoming traffic.
-The few super-highways in existence are well maintained so, whenever you can, stick to these, particularly at night-time.
+The few super-highways in existence are well maintained, so whenever you can stick to these, particularly at night-time.
 Should you encounter car problems, the main highways offer S.O.S. emergency telephones to ring for help, situated approximately every one kilometre.
-Also, there is the U.A.M.K., a twenty-four hour breakdown service like the A.A., which can assist you for a charge.
-You could beckon its’ light yellow pick-up trucks on the major high-ways, via the emergency telephones.
-If you are not close to an S.O.S. telephone, or if you are stranded on a road bereft of them, you could call Ú.A.M.K. at telephone: 1230 (www.uamk.cz), or A.B.A., an additional emergency assistance business, at telephone 1240 (www.aba.cz).
+Also, there is the U.A.M.K., a twenty-four-hour breakdown service like the A.A., which can assist you with a charge.
+You could beckon its’ light yellow pick-up trucks on the major highways via emergency telephones.
+If you are not close to an S.O.S. telephone, or if you are stranded on the road bereft of them, you could call Ú.A.M.K. at telephone: 1230 (www.uamk.cz), or A.B.A., an additional emergency assistance business, at telephone 1240 (www.aba.cz).
 Any time you experience problems and need to ring road services, always have the requisite details to hand to help the operator, such as the model, year and make of your car, the license number, along with any other relevant technical details.
 Needless to say, the operator will request this.

-Czech law enforcement are notorious for pulling over vehicles with foreign number plates, and then exacting negotiable “fines”.
-If you are pulled over, be prepared to pay a minimum of 1000 CZK for speeding, or for any other common offence, such as not keeping your head-lights on in the daytime.
-Anyone caught by law enforcement should request some kind of receipt; which can help to reduce any overpayments.
+Czech law enforcement is notorious for pulling over vehicles with foreign number plates and then exacting negotiable “fines”.
+If you are pulled over, be prepared to pay a minimum of 1000 CZK for speeding or for any other common offence, such as not keeping your headlights on in the daytime.
+Anyone caught by law enforcement should request some receipt, which can help to reduce any overpayments.